isomerpages/gb-assist/pages/solutionrepo/solution300.md

 ---
-title: Turntable Automated Pallet Cling Wrap Machine
+title: Automated Cake Slicer
 permalink: /productivity-solutions-grant/solutionrepo/solution300
 ---

 #### Description

-Turntable automatic pallet cling wrap machine require no operator.
-Pallet loads will be automatically stretch wrapped according to pre-programmed parameters.
-The only operator intervention required is changing of stretch film when the roll is empty.
+Automated cake slicer is capable of cutting a variety of cakes.
+The machine features product holders and fully automatic product positioning, indexing, and divider insert feeding.
+Portions will all be of consistent size no matter who operates the machine.

-Grant support: 80% of cost of equipment, up to $8,000 grant
+Grant support: 80% of cost of equipment, up to $24,000 grant

 #### Details of Solution